EDITORIAL: Florida no nirvana for many senior retirees

 For example, according to the U.S. Census, 22% of those age 65 and over in Charlotte County live alone.

 Answers are elusive.
-But we have to believe communities that foster activities for older Floridians, gathering places like Charlotte County’s Cultural Center and free clinics like the Virginia B. Andes facility and the Englewood Free Clinic are steps in the right direction.
+But we have to believe communities that foster activities for older Floridians, gathering places like Friendship Center in Venice, Charlotte County’s Cultural Center and free clinics like the Virginia B. Andes facility and the Englewood Free Clinic are steps in the right direction.

 Flip side: 85% of the 65-plus population in Charlotte County report their health is good.